swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 ---

-Sometimes test sources cannot compile and fixing them is not the most pressing priority.
-Thus it will be possible to skip building tests with an additional flag:

-    swift build --without-tests

----

 It is desirable to sometimes specify to only build specific tests, the command line for this will fall out of future work that allows specification of targets that `swift build` should specifically build in isolation.